delema98/log4j-poc/README.md

 ### Description

-The demo Tomcat 8 server on port 8080 has a vulnerable app (log4shell) deployed on it and the server also vulnerable via user-agent attacks.
+To demonstrate the log4j vulnerability two separate docker containers will be created.
+The first one (cve-web) contains a Tomcat 8 server which can be accessed by port 8080.
+This server has a vulnerable app (log4shell) deployed on it.
+The second container (cve-poc) is used to attack the vulnerable server.
+To communicate with the vulnerable server, it hosts a ldap server.

+---

 The remote exploit app in this demo is based on that found at <https://github.com/kozmer/log4j-shell-poc>

-This demo tomcat server (Tomcat 8.5.3, Java 1.8.0u51) has been reconfigued to use Log4J2 for logging - a non-standard configuration.

 The RMI exploit against the Tomcat 9 / Java 11 server is described here: <https://www.veracode.com/blog/research/exploiting-jndi-injections-java> (Jan 3, 2019) by Michael Stepankin

-The detection script will check for user-agent vulnerablities and is from here: <https://gist.github.com/byt3bl33d3r/46661bc206d323e6770907d259e009b6>

 ### Prerequisites